Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Introduction

 The development of more efficient, accurate, and scalable methods for suspensions of rigid and flexible particles in Stokes flow remains a key challenge in soft condensed matter physics and chemical engineering.
 In addition to the long-ranged nature of hydrodynamic interactions, the inclusion of Brownian motion and the presence of confining boundaries pose particular difficulties.
 While confining boundaries partially screen the hydrodynamic interactions, they continue to decay algebraically rather than exponentially \cite{HI_Confined_Decay}, and must be captured to resolve particle dynamics.

 A key component of all computational methods for Stokes flow is the efficient evaluation of the action of the singular or regularized Green's function for Stokes flow among a large number of particles.
 Specifically, given forces (and sometimes also torques) on many \emph{source points}, the goal is to compute the resulting (linear and sometimes also angular) velocities on many \emph{target points}, usually the same as the source points.
 While boundary integral methods typically use the singular Green's function, most computational methods used for large-scale suspensions are based on a regularized Green's function.
-There are three popular regularizations: the Rotne-Prager-Yamakawa (RPY) \cite{RPY_Yamakawa,RotnePrager} tensor, regularized Stokeslets \cite{RegularizedStokeslets}, and the Force Coupling Method (FCM) kernel \cite{ForceCoupling_Monopole,ForceCoupling_Stokes,ForceCoupling_Channel,ForceCoupling_Fluctuations,ForceCoupling_Lubrication}.
-Both the RPY and FCM kernels regularize (smooth) the singularity at both the source and target; this is crucial to maintain the symmetric positive definite (SPD) nature of the hydrodynamic mobility matrix, as is necessary for Brownian Dynamics methods.
+There are four popular regularizations: the Rotne-Prager-Yamakawa (RPY) \cite{RPY_Yamakawa,RotnePrager} tensor, regularized Stokeslets \cite{RegularizedStokeslets}, immersed boundary (IB) kernels \cite{New6ptKernel}, and the Force Coupling Method (FCM) kernel \cite{ForceCoupling_Monopole,ForceCoupling_Stokes,ForceCoupling_Channel,ForceCoupling_Fluctuations,ForceCoupling_Lubrication}.
+The RPY, IB, and FCM kernels regularize (smooth) the singularity at both the source and target; this is crucial to maintain the symmetric positive definite (SPD) nature of the hydrodynamic mobility matrix, as is necessary for Brownian Dynamics (BD) methods.

-In this paper we develop a fast method for Stokes suspensions in \emph{doubly periodic} geometries with one or two confining walls in the aperiodic direction.
+Here, we develop a fast method for Stokes suspensions in \emph{doubly-periodic} (DP) geometries with one or two confining walls in the aperiodic direction.
 Our method is closely related to the Force Coupling Method of Yeo and Maxey \cite{ForceCoupling_Channel}, but with several important differences that increase both the flexibility and the efficiency of the approach.
-In brief, we employ a non-Gaussian envelope function \cite{FINUFFT_Barnett} that allows accurate computations with many fewer grid cells per particles, as in immersed boundary methods \cite{IBM_PeskinReview}, and also develop a novel spectral Stokes solver based on recent work by some of us on fast methods for electrostatics in doubly-periodic geometries \cite{PoissonDP}.
+In brief, we employ a non-Gaussian envelope function \cite{FINUFFT_Barnett} that allows accurate computations with far fewer grid cells per particles, as in immersed boundary methods (IBM) \cite{IBM_PeskinReview}, and also develop a novel spectral Stokes solver based on recent work by some of us on fast methods for electrostatics in doubly-periodic geometries \cite{PoissonDP}.